hjuarez/Get_Clean_Data_Project/CookBook.md

 ### Tidy data

-For all variables above the process resumes and summarise the data.
+For all variables above the process resumes, group and summarise the data.

+tidyData includes all variables refered above just leaving the ones that have in some part of its name the words mean or std, refering a mean and standard desviation.

+Aditionally the process includes the next variables:

+Subject_id: an integer number
+  Identify the person whose measures are from.
+Activity_id: an integer number
+  Identify the activity the subject was doing determined by sensors
+Activity_desc: a character vector
+  Represent the activity description or activity label.

 In resume, the process does: